gridxdev/bluegrid-docs/blg-docs/Writerside/topics/starter/Projects.md

 </procedure>
 <tip>
 <p>
-    You can always look for a project by typing in the project's name or the project's path in the project <code>filter</code> and if it were there, just click on the project item to open it.
+    You can always look for a project by typing in the project's name or the project's path in the project <code>filter</code> and just click on the matched project item to open it.
 </p>
 </tip>